wcwilson1950/cute-modal/README.md

 - a toast notification for errors, informations, success, or warnings with varying time displays.
 - a loading modal for ajax calls.

-This component is based on cuteAlert.js, [Cute Alert js](https://github.com/gustavosmanc/cute-alert), by Gustavo Mancuzo.
+This component is appreciatively based on cuteAlert.js, [Cute Alert js](https://github.com/gustavosmanc/cute-alert), by Gustavo Mancuzo.
 The stylesheet and images were copied from this project.

 ## Installation